wolfgangwycisk/wolfgangwycisk/README.md

 - 👋 Hi, I’m @wolfgangwycisk
 - 👀 I’m interested in sports & it
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on pageflow
 - 📫 How to reach me ...

 <!---